 The preparation of financial statements in accordance with GAAP requires management to make estimates and assumptions that affect the amounts reported in our unaudited condensed consolidated financial statements and accompanying notes.
 Management bases its estimates on historical experience, market and other conditions, and various other assumptions it believes to be reasonable.
-Although these estimates are based on management's best knowledge of current events and actions that may impact us in the future, the estimation process is, by its nature, uncertain given that estimates, or take other corrective actions, either of which may also have a material effect on our unaudited condensed consolidated financial statements.
-Significant estimates contained within these unaudited condensed consolidated financial statements.
-Significant estimates for unaudited condensed consolidated financial statements, include, but are not limited to, the estimated fair value of our common stock, stock-based compensation, income tax valuation allowance and the accruals of research and development expenses.
+Although these estimates are based on management's best knowledge of current events and actions that may impact us in the future, the estimation process is, by its nature, uncertain given that estimates depend on events over which we may not have control.
+In addition, if our assumptions change, we may need to revise our estimates, or take other corrective actions, either of which may also have a material effect on our unaudited condensed consolidated financial statements.
+Significant estimates contained within these unaudited condensed consolidated financial statements include, but are not limited to, the estimated fair value of our common stock, stock-based compensation, income tax valuation allowance and the accruals of research and development expenses.
 We base our estimates on historical experience, known trends and other market-specific or other relevant factors that we believe to be reasonable under the circumstances.
 On an ongoing basis, management evaluates its estimates, as there are changes in facts and circumstances.
-If market and other conditions change infacts and circumstances.
-If market and affected.
+If market and other conditions change from those that we anticipate, our unaudited condensed consolidated financial statements may be materially affected